Ultimate Loklik Blade Guide: Choosing the Right Blade for Vinyl & HTV

 30° Thin vinyl, small details Thick or textured materials

-45° Everyday vinyl, HTV Glitter or puff HTV
+45° Everyday vinyl, HTV, cardstock Glitter or puff HTV

-60° Glitter HTV, faux leather Tiny fonts or delicate decals
+60° Glitter HTV, faux leather, chipboard Tiny fonts or delicate decals

 Add comment